Deterministic Discrete Denoising: Introduction

-Overall, we present a simple yet effective derandomization approach to directly enhance the generative process of existing discrete-state diffusion models, thus strengthening the significance of discrete diffusion in generative modeling.
+Overall, we present a simple yet effective derandomization approach that directly enhances the generative process of existing discrete-state diffusion models.
+The proposed algorithm exhibits weakly chaotic, or piecewise isometric dynamics, which preserves distance and probability mass locally, with a superior asymptotic convergence rate compared with stochastic sampling.
+Thus, this work provides a new perspective for viewing discrete diffusion models through the notions of nonlinear dynamics and deterministic sampling.